Imagine living in a place where your children walk to school and run to the park without cars in the way.

 As nations, cities and businesses compete for IT talent, we are moving into a world where the individual is a distinct sovereign power.
 As Millennials demand healthy, safe and clean communities to live in, real estate will become an essential component in the Future of Work.

-In the Future of Work, businesses will only thrive to the extent they invest in bringing wellness into the everyday lives, homes and communities where their employees live.
+In the Future of Work, thriving businesses will invest in bringing wellness into the everyday lives, homes and communities where their employees live.